intellectivelab/docs.intellectivelab.com/index.md

 **Configuration**

-- Create folder on the drive you shared to store Open Liberty & Unity configuration files, DockerUnity for example.
+- Create folder on the drive you shared to store Open Liberty & Unity configuration files, `DockerUnity` for example
-- Place server.xml to this folder.
+- Place `server.xml` to this folder
-- Open cmd or powershell in Admin mode and navigate to this folder.
+- Open cmd or powershell in Admin mode and navigate to this folder
+- Run `docker login docker.devops.intellectivelab.com`
+	username: serviceaccount
+	pwd: V3ga123456

+- You should get the message `login succeeded`
+- Run `docker run -it -v c:/DockerUnity:/opt/vu  -p 9080:9080  --rm docker.devops.intellectivelab.com/unity-classic/unity-7:7.6.1-ol`
+	`c:/DockerUnity` is a folder you copied `server.xml`

+It will check if the docker image is available locally.
+If not then it will be downloaded automatically.
+For the first time, it will take some time to download the image.
+Once downloaded, the local unity instance will be up & running.

+**Access the Unity**

+- Connect to Intellective VPN
+- Make sure the FileNet environment is up and accessible.
+- Hit the URL: [http://localhost:9080/vu] to access the Unity.
+	Login: user:p8admin_demo
+	Password: V3ga123456

+## Contents

+**Containers**

 [Unity on Docker](./unity/unity-on-docker.md): the step-by-step guide how to run Unity 7 in Docker environment.